 - Upon reasonable cause, the clinical site or school faculty reserves the right to require a student to undergo a breath and/or urine screening to determine the presence of alcohol and/or drugs.
-Circumstances which would warrant testing include, but are not limited to: - o Bloodshot eyed, pupils larger or smaller than usual - o Unusual smells on breath - o Tremors, slurred speech, or impaired coordination - o Sudden change in behavior - o Increased aggression or irritability - o Mood swings; irritable and grumpy and then suddenly happy and bright. - All drug or alcohol testing is at the cost of the student. - Exhibiting behavior normally associated with persons under the influence of alcohol or drugs, including the odor of alcohol.
+Circumstances which would warrant testing include, but are not limited to: - o Bloodshot eyed, pupils larger or smaller than usual - o Unusual smells on breath - o Tremors, slurred speech, or impaired coordination - Sudden change in behavior - o Increased aggression or irritability - o Mood swings; irritable, grumpy, and then happy and bright. - All drug or alcohol testing is at the cost of the student. - All failed drug testing before or during the program are grounds for dismissal. - Random testing can occur at the discretion of the program faculty. - Exhibiting behavior normally associated with persons under the influence of alcohol or drugs, including the odor of alcohol.
 Involvement in an on-the-job accident or other incident where drug or alcohol abuse is suspected to be a contributing factor. - Possession of drugs, alcohol, or drug paraphernalia or when such alcohol or drugs are found in an area controlled or used by the student, such as desks, lockers, or other similar areas. - When a member of team suspects alcohol or drug abuse he/she should contact the school faculty immediately - The student will be escorted to the testing site designated for that facility by their school faculty or designee, who will remain with the student until the tests are completed. - If the student refuses to fully cooperate with drug and/or alcohol testing, the student should be verbally informed that their refusal to comply with testing will subject them to corrective action up to and including termination of the program. - The student may be asked to refrain from clinical pending the status of results. - If the student shares that he/she is under the use of a prescribed medication, a test should still be performed.
-If the test results show the presence of a drug prescribed by a licensed health care professional and can be verified, no corrective action shall be taken unless there is evidence of abuse of their prescribed medication. - Arrangements for transportation from clinical setting are arranged by the student as to pose no risk to student or public. - Students who have tested positive are subject to corrective action, up to and including termination from the program.
+If the test results show the presence of a drug prescribed by a licensed health care professional and can be verified, no corrective action shall be taken unless there is evidence of abuse of their prescribed medication. - Arrangements for transportation from clinical are arranged by the student as to pose no risk to self or public. - Students who have tested positive are subject to corrective action, up to and including termination from the program.
 In accordance with Policy II.1 Clinical Placement - Students who have tested negative can continue into clinical with no clinical make up required.